Staggered time discretization in finitely-strained heterogeneous visco-elastodynamics with damage or diffusion in the Eulerian frame: Introduction

 The {\it visco-elastodynamics} models in continuum mechanics {\it at finite} (also called {\it large}) {\it strains} lead to strongly nonlinear systems of evolution partial differential equations.
 In solid mechanics, the Lagrangian approach (using a referential configuration) is most commonly used, but sometimes the {\it Eulerian approach} (using the actual deforming configuration and the return mapping to facilitate heterogeneous media) has specific advantages.
 In particular, sometimes any referential configuration is not justified (e.g., in geophysical models over long time scales of millions of years) and interactions with external spatial fields (such as gravitational or electromagnetic) or fluid-solid interactions is more straightforward in the Eulerian frame.
 Moreover, the Stokes viscosity is simpler in the Eulerian frame than in the Lagrangian frame where frame-indifference requires special nonlinearities and special analytical effort.

-Using the Eularian approach, the goal of this article is to modify the fully implicit time discretization devised and analyzed for the homogeneous polyconvex stored energies in \cite[Sect.3]{Roub25TDVE}.
+Using the Eulerian approach, the goal of this article is to modify the fully implicit time discretization devised and analyzed for the homogeneous polyconvex stored energies in \cite[Sect.3]{Roub25TDVE}.
 More specifically, we use a suitable truncation of the stored energy as devised already in \cite{Roub24TVSE,RouSte23VESS,RouTom23IFST}, where it was used for a ``semi-Galerkin'' approximation however, and then devise a partly {\it decoupled time discrete scheme}.
-This substantially widens the applicability of this time-discretization method to various general problems, including those with stored energies depending on the space (i.e., {\it heterogeneous} problems) and on some internal variables (as{\it damage} or a {\it diffusant concentration}) in a general nonconvex way.
+In addition, another ``nonlocal'' truncation of the stress is devised in Section~\ref{sec-diff-ext}.
+This substantially widens the applicability of this time-discretization method to various general problems, including those with stored energies depending on the space (i.e., {\it heterogeneous} problems) and on some internal variables (as {\it damage} or a {\it diffusant concentration}) in a general nonconvex way.
+The importance of such problems is reflected by a vast literature about numerical treatment of compressible media, mainly of an engineering character but also mathematical, see in particular the monographs \cite{SNPeOw08CMPT,FeFeSt03MCMC,FLMS21NACF,FeKaPo16MTCV,LewSch98FEMS,SimHug98CI}.

 As the visco-inertial part of the model is the same as \cite{Roub25TDVE}, we will benefit from referring to several technicalities to it.
-Yet, in contrast to \cite{Roub25TDVE}, we consider a rather general (not necessarily quadratic) viscoplastic dissipation potential and will avoid a gradient of the inelastic distortion rate, which simplifies the model and still allows for a rigorous analysis under a suitable qualification of this viscoplastic dissipation potential, cf.\ \eq{Euler-large-ass-zeta} below.
-Moreover, unlike in \cite{Roub25TDVE}, the approximation scheme is cast without any higher gradients into the kinematic equations while using the discrete Gronwall inequality and a sparsity estimate in a careful way and, perhaps more importantly, no regularization of the model is needed and thus a direct (not successive) limit passage within the time step $\tau\to0$ can be done.
+Yet, in contrast to \cite{Roub25TDVE}, we consider a rather general (not necessarily quadratic) viscoplastic dissipation potential and the general (not necessarily polyconvex) stored energy.